Stochastic Entanglement of Deterministic Origami Tentacles For Robust Robotic Grasping: Deterministic Deformation Programming of Single Tentacles

 \subsection{Correlating Tentacle Deformation to Origami Design}

 To correlate the tentacle's deformation characteristics with these key geometric parameters.
 We fabricated a set of four tentacle prototypes (Figure~\ref{fig:single}b,d).
 They all have the same overall length $l=750$~mm, base width $w=20$~mm, tendon hole diameter $d_h=2$~mm, and unit length $b+c=30$~mm, but other design parameters vary.
-It is worth emphasizing that once the origami tentacles are cut, we manually fold them along the crease lines to the maximum deformation and fix them in a 3D-printed mold for eight hours.
-Such a pre-condition step can gradually relieve residual stress from crease folding and stabilize the deformation outcome, allowing us to achieve repeatable test results (see Methods and SI Section 1).
+These tentacles are precisely cut out of a Mylar sheet on a plotter, manually folded along the crease lines to maximum deformation, and then held in a 3D-printed mold for 8 hours before testing.
+This final ``conditioning step'' is crucial because it helps release residual crease stresses introduced during fabrication, making the tentacle deformation consistent across different samples (aka. minimal fabrication variation).
+For this reason, \textit{all} tentacles used throughout this study are conditioned before testing (more details in Methods and SI Section 1).

 \textbf{A uniform and symmetric design generates linear contraction}: The first tentacle prototype has no taper ($R_T=1$), uniform tendon hole positions ($R_s=1$, or $b=c=15$~mm), and perpendicular crease lines $\alpha=\beta=90^{\circ}$.
-When the tendon is pulled, this tentacle primarily contracts linearly along its central axis and folds into an accordion configuration.
+When the tendon is pulled, the tentacle primarily contracts linearly along its central axis and folds into an accordion configuration.
 The deformation is relatively uniform along the length and slightly concentrated near the base (Figure~\ref{fig:single}d$_i$, Movie S1).

 \textbf{Tapering sequences the folding from the tentacle's tip}: The second tentacle prototype introduces a tapered design with $R_T=0.5$, while keeping other design parameters unchanged.
 As a result, we observe a similar linear contraction deformation; however, the folding starts from the tentacle's tip and propagates towards the base --- this is a desirable deformation behavior for object grasping (Figure~\ref{fig:single}d$_{ii}$, Movie S1).